akononovicius/physRisk-content-repository/articles/2020/compartmental-voter-model-population-dynamics.md

 [earlier post]({filename}/articles/2020/compartmental-voter-model.md), but
 this one is different as we report distinct quantities: total number of agents in the compartment (blue dots) and scaled number of agents of the first type (red dots).
-We report spatial rank share distributions for both of them.
+We report spatial rank-size distributions for both of them.

 If capacity would have no impact on the model dynamics, then both observables would have similar rank-size distributions and the curves would noticeably